 See More From: Your Mind, Your Money

 There are few things scarier to an investor than bear markets.
-But they are a fact of life when it comes to both stocks and physics—what goes up must come down.
-The good news is that the long-term t...
+But they are a fact of life.
+Just as in physics, what goes up must come down.
+The good news is that the long-term trend of stocks is upwa...

 See More From: Markets